xbrowsersync/api/README.md

 Once configured, you can begin syncing your browser data to your xBrowserSync service, and if you're feeling generous, [allow others to sync their data to your service](https://www.xbrowsersync.org/#getinvolved) also!

+## API documentation

+The available API methods are documented on the home page of each xBrowserSync service, respective of the version that service is running.
+For example, you can view the API documentation for the official xBrowserSync service at [api.xbrowsersync.org](https://api.xbrowsersync.org/).

 ## Running with Docker

 The easiest way to get up and running is by using [Docker](https://www.docker.com/) to run the xBrowserSync API as a container.
 Docker is a popular container management and imaging platform that allows you to quickly work with containers on Linux and Windows.